scsm-ua/kirtan-guide-en/songs/thakura-vaishnava-pada-avanira.md

     ṭhākura-vaiṣṇava-pada, avanīra susampada, śuno bhāi! hoiya eka mana āśroya loiyā bhaje,       tāre kṛṣṇa nāhi tyaje āro saba more akāraṇa

 O brother, hear my words with rapt attention: The lotus feet of the Vaiṣṇavas are the most valuable treasure in the world.
-Take shelter of those Vaiṣṇavas, and wor- ship them.
+Take shelter of those Vaiṣṇavas, and worship them.
 Krishna cannot abandon one who worships Him in this way.
 All others meet a meaningless death.

 #### 2